Also known as: “weed,” “pot,” “bud,” “grass,” “herb,” “Mary Jane,” “MJ,” “reefer,” “skunk,” “boom,” “gangster,” “kif,” “chronic,” and “ganja”

 Strength and Potency

-The amount of THC in marijuana has increased over the past few decades—from an average of about 4 percent for marijuana and 7.5 percent for sinsemilla in the early 1990’s to almost 10 percent for marijuana and 16 percent for sinsemilla in 2013.1 Scientists don’t yet know what this increase in potency means for a person’s health.
+The amount of THC in marijuana has increased over the past few decades.
+In the early 1990’s, the average THC content was about 3.74 percent for marijuana and 7.5 percent for sinsemilla.In 2013, it was almost 10 percent for marijuana and 16 percent for sinsemilla in 2013.1 Scientists don’t yet know what this increase in potency means for a person’s health.
 It could be that users take in higher amounts of THC, or they may adjust how they consume marijuana (like smoke or eat less) to compensate for the greater potency.

 The honey-like resin from the marijuana plant has 3 to 5 times more THC than the plant itself.
-Smoking it (also called “dabbing”) can potentially lead to dangerous levels of intoxication requiring emergency treatment.
-People have been burned in fires and explosions caused by attempts to extract hash oil using butane (lighter fluid).
+Smoking it (also called “dabbing”) can deliver dangerous amounts of THC to users, and has led some people to the emergency room.
+People have been burned in fires and explosions caused by attempts to remove hash oil using butane (lighter fluid).